 Distribution requirements that must be met prior to graduation:

-(Advanced Placement) for a complete discussion of AP credits.
+for a complete discussion of distribution requirements and AP credits.

 Lehigh does not have a foreign language requirement.

 Most courses in the College of Arts and Sciences are 4 credits, but quite a few are 3 credit courses.
 In general, courses range from 1 to 8 credits.
 The typical term load is 14 to 17 credits.
 12 credits are required for full-time status, and anything over 17 credits for a first semester, first year student is considered an overload and may be restricted.
 After the first semester, 18 credits is the maximum number of credits allowed, and students would need to fill out an Overload Request Form to register for more than 18 credits.
 Credits are assigned to a course on the basis of an estimate of 'normal' student effort, figuring 3 to 4 hours of effort per week for each credit, including the hours actually spent in class ('contact' hours).
 Accordingly, a typical term load of 16 credits would require something like 50 to 60 hours per week of effort, including contact hours.
 Naturally, there will be some variability from week to week and some variability from course to course.